openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 **Function:** Scroll event callback, triggered before Scroll scrolls.

-Returns the upcoming scroll offset, current scroll state, and scroll operation source.
+The callback returns the upcoming scroll offset for the current frame, the current scroll state, and the source of the scroll operation.
 The returned offset is the calculated upcoming scroll value, not the final actual scroll offset.
-The callback return value can specify the upcoming scroll offset.
+The callback's return value can specify the upcoming scroll offset for Scroll.

 Conditions for triggering this event: